 It’s a little hard writing about yourself, but here goes anyway… I’m a climbing instructor with an MIC/WMCI qualification, which covers everything from teaching basic hill walking skills through to winter climbing.
 Also, I reckon I’m easy to get on with and good at sharing what I know about climbing and walking in the hills.

 I train people of all abilities and all levels of experience; if you’ve never stepped on a mountain before, that’s absolutely fine.
-The stuff I offer is tailor-made and arranged on request.
-This can be anything from a day’s navigation training through to a multi-day winter climbing course, just ask.
+The training I provide is tailor-made and arranged on request.
+This can be anything from a day’s mountain navigation through to a multi-day winter climbing course, just ask.

 If you’re simply after a good day out, without any teaching, that’s fine too.
 I offer guided days in the mountains, for individuals and groups.
-I’d be happy to take you around the classic scrambles of the Ogwen Valley, accompany you to the top of a Munro or Corbett, or lead you up an ice route on Ben Nevis.
-I’ll always make sure any guided day is as good as it can possibly be.
+I’d be happy to take you around the classic scrambles of the Ogwen Valley, accompany you to the top of a snowy Munro or Corbett, or lead you up a winter climb on Ben Nevis.
+I always make sure any guided day is as good as it can possibly be.

 I’m pretty keen on anything to do with Scotland’s winter mountains and have worked 26 winter seasons north of the wall.
 I’m available to guide and teach in the Scottish mountains throughout Jan, Feb and March.
 Outside of the winter months I’ve recently stepped back to only working a limited number of days as an instructor, as I now also write and publish mountain guidebooks; a massively rewarding and but very time consuming pastime.
 I’d like to think the books are the kind you can pick up and get lost in – there’s more about them here.